 Certain sentences are excluded.
 These include probation-only sentences and other alternative-type sentences besides prison.
 As for the amount of time served, a sentence of “time served” is counted as just one day, under JSIN, and a life sentence (or more) is capped at 470 months.
 That’s the average life expectancy of a federal criminal defendant, the USSC says.

-The USSC is careful to say that JSIN “does not reflect the Commission’s recommendation regarding the appropriate sentence to be imposed.”
+The USSC was careful to say that JSIN “does not reflect the Commission’s recommendation regarding the appropriate sentence to be imposed.”
 Instead, a judge should use data derived from JSIN as part of the sentencing factors the court is required to consider, under 18 U.S.C. section 3553(a), when imposing a sentence.
 It also says that JSIN should only be used after a judge has properly calculated the Guideline sentencing range and factored in any departures provided under the Guidelines.